 Why do I need a WordPress Backup?

-Maybe you installed a malicious theme, plugin, or an addon that led to locking yourself out from the website.
-The hosting server crashed, and you can’t do anything to back up or restore the site.
+Maybe you installed a malicious theme, plugin, or addon, which led to locking yourself out of the website.
+The Hosting server crashed, and you can’t do anything to back up or restore the site.
 When this happens, you can lose your entire business from one moment to another.

 Having a plan to back up the WordPress website is always great.
-Trust me!
-You can save yourself from a heart attack by just backing up the WordPress website manually using cPanel with this guide.
+With this guide, you can save yourself from a heart attack by manually backing up the WordPress website using cPanel.
+(Or create an automatic backup with WP STAGING)

-The process of manually backing up the WordPress Website is very critical and technical!
-Perform these steps with intensive care and concentration, so you don’t delete or move any file unintentionally that can spoil the show.
+Manually backing up the WordPress Website is very critical and technical!
+Perform these steps with intensive care and concentration so you don’t unintentionally delete or move any file to spoil the show.

-Create a staging site (i.e., a test environment) or create a demo website on a subdomain to perform a manual WordPress backup process.
-That will ensure the production website works correctly, and you learned to back up the site manually.
+Create a staging site (i.e., a test environment) or a demo website on a subdomain to perform a manual WordPress backup process.
+That will ensure the production website works correctly, and you learn to back up the site manually.

 Plan for the Manual WordPress Backup